Gizra/elm-debouncer/README.md

 #### What are the things?

-So, what are these "things" we grouping over time?
+So, what are these "things" we are grouping over time?
 In Elm, the basic candidates are tasks or messages, since those are the things that happen at some particular time.
 In a way, you could implement one in terms of the other, since you can construct a `Task` to send a message, and you can use a message to